Table of contents

 First, verify the supported platforms.

-Review whether the Intel Firmware Descriptor (IFD) and Intel Management Engine (ME) were unlocked from the Recovery Shell before proceeding.
+Review whether the Intel Firmware Descriptor (IFD) and Intel Management Engine (ME) regions are unlocked from the Recovery Shell:

-This is the expected output if the initial external flashing of the firmware unlocked IFD and ME regions:
+This is the expected output for modern Heads firmware with unlocked IFD and ME regions:

 mount-usb

-Legacy board variants were officially deprecated in October 2024 per this PR.
+Historical Note: Legacy board variants were officially deprecated in October 2024.
+All current boards use modern architecture.

 Notes: